mikemaccana/python-docx/README.markdown

 ## Introduction

-The docx module reads and writes Microsoft Office Word 2007 docx files.
+The docx module creates, reads and writes Microsoft Office Word 2007 docx files.

 These are referred to as 'WordML', 'Office Open XML' and 'Open XML' by Microsoft.